mailwatch/mailwatch-docs/_posts/2014-07-29-installing.md

 ## Installation instructions

-MailWatch for MailScanner is developed on RedHat 9 & RHEL 3.0, so these docs will reflect this and I will make note on anything that will be required to run on other distro's or operating systems.
+MailWatch for MailScanner is developed on Debian 7 & Ubuntu 12.04, so these docs will reflect this and I will make note on anything that will be required to run on other distro's or operating systems.

 ### Before you start